VinayPinnapureddy/Machine-Learning-DimensionalityReductionTechniques/README.md

    ----- Linear transformation technique used for dimensionality reduction.

-   ----- Reduces n-dimensional space to d-dimensional space where n<d.
+   ----- Reduces n-dimensional space to d-dimensional space where d<n.

    ----- Unsupervised Learning Algorithm because it dont care about dependent variable it only cares about finding the Component Axes.